erbafdavid/StabFem/README.md

 - The finite-element software FreeFem++ is used to generate the meshes, construct the operators and solve the various linear problems involved in the computation.

-- Matlab is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results (note that some graphical functionalities require the toolbox pdetools).
+- Matlab/Octave is used as a driver to monitor the computations in terminal or script mode and as a graphical interface to plot the results.

 The kind of computation currently implemented comprises :
 - Computation of a base flow (steady solution of Navier-Stokes equations) in a given geometry.
 - Simple computation of eigenvalue/eigenmodes
 - Interactive exploration of the spectrum
 - Adjoint eigenmodes and structural sensitivity
-- Computation of amplitude equations through weakly nonlinear development
-- (...)
+- Harmonic balance approach to describe oscillation cycles in the nonlinear regime.
+- Direct numerical simulation (to be integrated soon...)

+The geometries have to be 2D or axisymmetric (in current stage of integration).
-The kind of geometry handled comprises :
+The kind of flows handled currently comprises :
-- 2D geometry (flow around a cylinder, etc...)
-- axisymmetric geometry (bluff body, jet through a hole, etc..)
+- Incompressible flows around fixed objets and/or through conduits,
+- Incompressible flows around bodies in solid-body motion (spring-mounted of in free motion),
+- Linear acoustics,
+- Compressible flows around fixed bodies
-- Free surface problems (oscillation of bubbles and liquid bridges, etc..)
+- Free surface problems (oscillation of bubbles and liquid bridges, bathtub vortices, etc..)

 ## Example